PLANNING & ZONING DEPARTMENT

 Some items to be aware of that will help us ensure your permit is approved quickly and meets your needs:

 - Your Tax ID is needed for new construction on a pending parcel split.
+We can find that for you if you don't have it handy.

 - Your permit, once approved, remains valid if construction begins within six months of the date of approval.
 Once construction is complete, the permit is good indefinitely.